Last Updated on May 30, 2025 by Dave Schoenbeck

 - Humility.
 Don’t be so full of pride that you believe any task is “below” you.
 Be willing to perform any function, no matter how menial, in the name of service and communal success.

 - Stewardship.
-One of the most critical servant leadership characteristics is stewardship, or the desire to serve others.
+One of the most critical characteristics of servant leadership is stewardship, which is the desire to serve others.
 This concept is at the very heart of servant leadership.

 - Commitment.
 Servant leaders must be committed to their team.
 By ensuring each has the means to succeed, the potential for your organization’s success becomes limitless.

-My leadership style was galvanized in a people-first company that started daily concerned about supporting their teammates and delivering profits.
-If you want to learn how servant leadership principles can work for your business, click here and fill out my contact form.
+My leadership style was shaped in a people-first company that started each day concerned about supporting its teammates and delivering profits.
+If you’re interested in learning how servant leadership principles can benefit your business, please click here to fill out my contact form.
 I know how to help you bring servant leadership to reality.

 Coach Dave